davidmarkclements/0x/readme.md

 ## The Profile Folder

-A profile folder will be created and named after the PID, e.g.
+By default, a profile folder will be created and named after the PID, e.g.
-`profile-3866`.
+`profile-3866` (we can set this name manually using the `--output-dir` flag).

 The Profile Folder can contain the following files